mmilano/SidePanelCollapse/README.md

 ### The ESCAPE key
-When the sidepanel is open, pressing the "ESC" key will clsoe the sidepanel, using the normal duration.
+When the sidepanel is open, pressing the "ESC" key will close the sidepanel, using the normal duration.

 ### Clicking the backdrop
-the sidepanel will also close if the backdrop is "clicked" (i.e. anywhere in the page window other than the sidepanel iteself).
+the sidepanel will also close if the backdrop is "clicked" (i.e. anywhere in the page window other than the sidepanel itself).